-Another perk of freestanding tents is that you can set them up anywhere, even on hard ground.
+Another perk of a freestanding 4 person tent is that you can set it up anywhere, even on hard ground.

 Advantages of 4 Person Tents

 - Require less space: When setting up your tent at a campsite, you won’t feel like you’re taking up too much space.
 And you’ll still have plenty of room for you and your family.
-This is unlike the larger cabin tents that require a significant amount of space.
+This is unlike the larger cabin tents or car camping tents that require a significant amount of space.

-- Easy assembly: four-person tents can have a few more tent poles compared to smaller tents but they’re still easy to pitch.
+- Easy assembly: a 4 person tent can have a few more tent poles (and a more complicated pole structure) compared to smaller tents but they’re still easy to pitch.
 Most campers can get their 4 person tent up in less than 10 minutes.